Keyword grouping is one of the biggest trends in SEO at the moment. And it's not hard to see why.

 You can export the results to CSV, Excel or pdf - as well as print or copy them.

 Overall, although it's a free SEO keyword grouper, I don't think the output is that helpful.
-The fact that a keyword shares a similar phrase doesn't mean it has the same semantic or search intent relationship.
+The fact that a keyword shares a similar phrase doesn't mean it has the same semantic search or search intent relationship.

 Also, if you're after a geolocated result or search volume, then you'll need to look elsewhere.